Changing the Lives of Women One Box of Aprons at a Time

 We currently employ 40 women in Delhi, but we’re constantly growing!
 The women hear about us by word of mouth.
 They usually just show up on our doorstep, and we typically stop our day to talk to them right then and there about their needs.
 If we have an opening they are invited into our paid training program, but oftentimes we have a waitlist because there are so many women that need support.
 Every order helps us bring on more women.

-Back in March + April of this year, the COVID-19 outbreak hit us hard.
+Back in March + April of 2020, the COVID-19 outbreak hit us hard.
 India was on a very strict lockdown for the months of March + April.
 Because the W+S women cannot work from home as easily as our U.S. employees, we lost a full two months in production time.
 With that, many of our clients either paused or cancelled orders due to the horrendous state of the U.S. economy.

 Once the ladies were back to work safe and sound, they started making masks for their families out of fabric scraps, this then sparked the idea for us to start selling face masks to our client partners.
-Because of this, we have managed to stay afloat during the pandemic.
+Because of this, we managed to stay afloat during the pandemic.

 Working at the WORK+SHELTER factory in Delhi.I read about your commitment to environmental sustainability in the textile industry.
 Do you accept donated fabric scraps?